 Although we were able to view the falls from its well developed viewing area and bridge upon first showing up, it was a bit cold, windy, and misty which hastened our visit.

 It also didn’t help that we were here quite late in the afternoon and well into the evening, which further conspired to shorten that first visit.

-So it was for that reason that I didn’t do any more exploring for looking for other ways to experience this waterfall, and that included the walk that went up above the falls.
+So it was for that reason that I didn’t do any more exploring or looking for other ways to experience this waterfall, and that included the walk that went up above the Cameron Falls.

 For additional geographic context, Waterton was 373km (4 hours drive) south of Banff.
 Across the US-Canada border, Waterton was 76km (over an hour drive) north of St Mary and 398km (over 4 hours drive) north of Helena.

 Related Top 10 Lists